 Indiana parents are not saving nearly as much as they should for financial emergencies, according to a recent survey from BMO Harris Bank.
-The report shows Indiana parents set aside on average about 3 thousand dollars or one third of the national average.
+The report shows Indiana parents set aside on average about $3 thousand, or one third of the national average.
 And even the national rate is well below what financial consultants recommend.

 The report also indicates less than half of Indiana parents with young children do not have any money set aside for a financial emergency.